Rent Is Too Damn High Party: Humor

 McMillan uses humor to promote the party's message, especially utilizing what the Christian Science Monitor has described as "theatrics", including "a booming voice, fast-paced patter ... and copious facial hair", as well as frequent jokes.
 Although the party adopts a jocular and tongue-in-cheek image, the party has focused primarily on serious welfare issues and avoided outright satire, precluding it from being considered a frivolous political party.
+McMillan's style has turned him into an internet meme.
+Parodies have aired on TV.

 Elections

 A ballot paper from the New York gubernatorial election, 2010, including Chinese translations, focusing on the area to mark a vote for the Rent is 2 Damn High Party.

 For the 2009 mayoral campaign, the word "damn" was removed from the official ballot on account of the party's 17-letter name, two more than legally permissible under state board of elections guidelines.
 McMillan objected to the change, stating that he purposely used the profane word "damn" for its shock value.
 In 2009, Salim Ejaz ran for the party for the position of City Comptroller, without an endorsement from McMillan.

 The word "damn" was restored to the party's ballot line in 2010 by shortening "too" to "2".
 McMillan ran for governor on the line, while Joseph Huff ran for the U.S. Senate seat held by Kirsten Gillibrand.
 Neither were successful.

 Under the numeric moniker, the party also ran McMillan in the 2013 mayoral election and submitted petitions for the 2014 gubernatorial election (with McMillan and Christialle Felix on the ticket).
 McMillan finished sixth in the mayoral election and was thrown off the ballot in the gubernatorial election due to his petitions being photocopies.
 He again submitted petitions for the 2018 gubernatorial election with Felix as his running mate, which were challenged; he was removed from the ballot and unsuccessfully sued to get back onto the ballot.